Enemy of the Sun

-Enemy of the Sun is the fourth studio album by American avant-garde metal band Neurosis.
+Enemy of the Sun is the fourth studio album by American post-metal band Neurosis.
 It was originally released on Alternative Tentacles in 1993 and later reissued on Neurot Recordings in 1999.
 The album was reissued with new cover artwork on April 20, 2010.
 On February 14, 2012, a fully remastered version was released on vinyl via Relapse Records.

 The album opens with a sample from the movie adaptation of The Sheltering Sky.
+Coincidentally, the album Scenes from the Second Storey by The God Machine, released in the same year as Enemy of the Sun, opens with the same sample.

 The cover artwork depicts a statue from Toddington Manor in Gloucestershire, England – the subject is unknown but is most likely Saint Thomas Becket.
 Simon Marsden is the original photographer.

 This album is the last Neurosis album to feature Simon McIlroy.

-The track "Cleanse" runs for 26:35 on the original CD and the 1999 reissue.
-On the 2010 reissue, it was edited down to 15:54.
+The track "Cleanse" runs for 26:35 on the original CD.
+On the 1999 and 2010 reissues, it was edited down to 15:54.

 An episode of the TV series Home Improvement had the character Mark (played by Taran Noah Smith) wearing a T-shirt that featured the album.